The 5 best website builders for small businesses

 The cheapest pricing is available with a 48-month subscription:

-• Business Website Builder: £2.45 per month
+Business Website Builder£1.99 per month (plus VAT)2 GBNot included

-4. GoDaddy: best for beginners
+4. GoDaddy: best for small, local businesses

 The Startups "Recommended" award is a pink circle with a brushstroke in the center displaying the words "Recommended", with the Startups logo on top, and the year 2026 at the bottom.